rhiot/gitbook/gateway/camel_components/camel_webcam_component.md

 Camel [Webcam](http://webcam-capture.sarxos.pl/) component can be used to capture still images and detect motion.
 With Camel Webcam you can connect a camera to your device's USB port, or install the camera mod on the Raspberry Pi board for example, and poll for an image periodically and respond to motion events.
-The body of the message is the current image as a BufferedInputStream, while motion events are stored in the header 'io.rhiot.webcam.webcamMotionEvent'.
+The body of the message is the current image as a BufferedInputStream, while motion events are stored in the header `io.rhiot.webcam.webcamMotionEvent`.
 This event may be useful for getting the image captured prior to the motion event, as well the Points where the motion occurred and the center of motion gravity.